scottzach1/Project-Beans/architecture_design/architecture-design.md

 ##### Linting
 The Gitlab repository will use multiple linters to enforce that all documents are syntactically correct, consistent, safe, and readable.
 By conforming to these conventions, future users are given the ability to contribute to the software system much easier, given that they can understand the conventions followed.

 One linter used is [Cobra](https://github.com/nimble-code/Cobra), an open source C/C++ linter which was developed by NASA/JPL.
-This linter performs static analysis which verifies if the software system complies with both "The Power of 10" rules and the MISRA C/C++ safety guidelines.
+This linter performs static analysis which verifies if the software system complies with "The Power of 10" rules.

 Another linter used is [cpplint](https://github.com/cpplint/cpplint).
 This open source C/C++ linter will be integrated as part of the CI component of the project's GitLab repository to enforce the Google C++ Style Guide.
 Being a command-line tool, this linter is ideal for deployment on the CI system of GitLab.